 H.B.
-No. 204 proposes amendments to the Texas Tax Code regarding the limitations on increases in the appraised value of certain properties for ad valorem tax purposes.
-The bill modifies Section 23.23(a) to allow appraisal offices to increase the appraised value of a residence homestead by a maximum of 2.5 percent of the appraised value from the preceding tax year, down from the previous limit of 10 percent.
-Additionally, Section 23.231(d) is amended to set the maximum increase for other real properties at eight percent, reduced from 20 percent.
-The bill also clarifies definitions related to "new improvements" and repeals several provisions that were set to take effect in 2027.
+No. 204 amends the Texas Tax Code to modify the limitations on increases in the appraised value of certain properties for ad valorem tax purposes.
+Specifically, it allows appraisal offices to increase the appraised value of a residence homestead by a maximum of 2.5 percent of the appraised value from the previous year, as opposed to the previous limit of 10 percent.
+For other real properties, the maximum increase is set at eight percent, down from 20 percent.
+The bill also clarifies definitions related to property improvements and repeals several provisions from previous legislation that are set to take effect in 2027.

-The act is contingent upon the approval of a constitutional amendment proposed by the 89th Legislature, which would allow the legislature to establish lower limits on the maximum appraised value for both residence homesteads and other real properties.
-If the amendment is not approved by voters, the act will have no effect.
-The proposed changes are set to take effect on January 1, 2027, if the amendment is approved.
+The act will only apply to property appraisals for tax years beginning on or after its effective date of January 1, 2027, contingent upon the approval of a constitutional amendment by voters that would allow the legislature to set lower limits on appraised values for both residence homesteads and other real properties.
+If the amendment is not approved, the act will have no effect.
+Additionally, the bill includes a requirement for notices to property owners regarding the new appraisal limits, ensuring transparency in the changes to property tax assessments.

 Statutes affected: Introduced: Tax Code 23.23, Tax Code 23.231, Tax Code 25.19 (Tax Code 25, Tax Code 23)